Accessibility

 Service Animals

 We follow the ADA's guidelines regarding service animals which include any dog or small horse that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Service animals are trained to perform specific tasks for the disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not considered service animals.
-Please keep in mind the Demuth Foundation is not responsible for the care and supervision of a service animal.
+Please keep in mind the Demuth Museum of Art is not responsible for the care and supervision of a service animal.